 Eternalize is very similar to Embalm.
 The difference here is that you get a black Zombie token copy, which is always a 4/4.

 Some creatures in Amonkhet Remastered have option to exert.
 Whenever such a creature becomes exerted, it’s exert ability triggers, and it doesn’t untap during its controller’s next untap step.
-You know, because it’s so tired and needs to rest.
+You know, because it’s tired and needs to rest.

 Afflict is another mechanic that punishes blocking.
 Whenever a creature with Afflict X becomes blocked, the defending player loses X life.

-You probably remember cycling from Ikoria: Lair of Behemoths.
+You might remember cycling from Ikoria: Lair of Behemoths.
 (For newer players: If a card has cycling, you can pay its cycling cost and discard it from your hand to draw a card.)
 Although it functions just the same, it plays a bit differently.

 Secondly, as the format tends to be aggressive, expensive cards with cycling like Greater Sandwurm go down in value.
 The vast majority of the time you’ll just cycle it, when you could be affecting the board.
 When you can finally cast it, it might not even be that good, as your opponent has a bunch of smaller creatures.